int128/datadog-actions-metrics/README.md

 ![image](https://user-images.githubusercontent.com/321266/126857281-f0257fec-3079-4cff-98ab-07070e306391.png)

-You can see the actual metrics in the [E2E test](https://github.com/int128/datadog-actions-metrics/actions/workflows/e2e.yaml).
+See also the actual metrics in the [E2E test](https://github.com/int128/datadog-actions-metrics/actions/workflows/e2e.yaml).

 ## Getting Started

 You need to create an API key in [Datadog](https://docs.datadoghq.com/account_management/api-app-keys/).

-### Workflow metrics

-To collect the metrics when a workflow is completed:
+To send the metrics to Datadog when a workflow is completed:

 ```yaml
 on: